Arnold Sundgaard: Career

+Often overlooked in Sundgaard's works, in 1946 the State of Utah's Centennial Commission commissioned Sundgaard to be the librettist and lyricist for the musical originally titled The Promised Valley and later just Promised Valley, to celebrate the centennial of the arrival of the Mormon pioneers to the Salt Lake Valley in 1847.
+At the suggestion of Maurice Abravanel, newly engaged to conduct the community orchestra in Utah, the Commission initially approached Abravanel's famous friend for whom he had been a pit conductor in New York, Kurt Weill, to write the music for their new musical, and while he declined, Weill suggested Sundgaard (with whom Weill had worked) as the librettist.
+Crawford Gates, a young LDS composer, composed the music.
+The musical premiered in Salt Lake City in July 1947, and was considered a commercial and critical success.
+A shortened version played for tourists in downtown Salt Lake City’s Temple Square every summer for eighteen years, and the musical has been revived in Utah several times since.
+In 1975, Sundgaard collaborated with LDS composer K. Newell Dayley to write the musical "Brigham!" as part of the celebrations for Brigham Young University's centennial year, with Dayley composing the music and Sundgaard writing the book and lyrics.

 Besides theatrical work, Sundgaard wrote nonfiction for The New Yorker and Atlantic Monthly, among other publications.
 With Eric Carle, he also wrote children's books, such as The Lamb and the Butterfly of 1988; his The Bear who Loved Puccini, published in 1992, was illustrated by Dominic Catalano.

 Personal life

 Sundgaard counted among his friends Studs Terkel and Gregory Peck.
 His first marriage, to Margaret Christiansen, ended in divorce; his second marriage, to Marge Kane, ended at her death in 1998.
 He died at his home in Dallas, Texas, and was survived by a son and two daughters; another son predeceased him, in 1985.